realXtend/doc/netgames/netgames-rex-2012.rst

 Furthermore, distributed object systems and other frameworks for networked programming with easy synchronization of data are nothing new, for example CORBA is a(n in)famous(XXX) example.
-They are often not applient in networked games (XXX I suppose for perf etc reasons, or?).
+They are often not applied in networked games (XXX I suppose for perf etc reasons, or?).
 An example of using a generic distributed programming framework for a networked multiplayer platform is Metaverse3D (mv3d.com), which is quite similar to Tundra (uses Ogre3d for graphics, targets